-ROBERT PAIGE ON THE BLACK ARTS MOVEMENT AND HIS LEGACY IN DESIGN
+ROBERT PAIGE ON THE BLACK ARTS MOVEMENT AND HIS DESIGN LEGACY

 Emmanuel Olunkwa: Did you feel that the Civil Rights movement was misrepresented in the press?